kardeiz/disco/README.md

 Run `./sbt` and then do `container:start`.
 See the SBT manual and [xsbt-web-plugin](https://github.com/earldouglas/xwp-template) for additional SBT commands.

 You can also start a REPL by running `console`.
-Load the DSpace environment by running `utils.DSpace.start`.
+Load the DSpace environment by running `utils.DSpace.start` inside the console.

 #### Build assets